suit-wg/suit-report/draft-ietf-suit-report.md

 contain measurements about the Attester.
 Many of these measurements are the same measurements that are generated in SUIT, which means that a SUIT\_Report contains most of the Claims and some of the Endorsements that a Verifier requires.

 Using a SUIT\_Manifest and a SUIT\_Report, improves a well-informed Verifier's ability to appraise the trustworthiness of a remote device.
-Remote attestation is done by using the SUIT\_Manifest\_Envelope along with the SUIT\_Report to reconstruct the state of the device at boot time.
-By embedding data used for remote attestation in the SUIT\_Report, a remote device can use a verifiable data structure, such as an append-only log ({{I-D.ietf-scitt-architecture}}, Section 3) to notarize both measurements and debug/failure information via the same document.
-This document can then be conveyed to a Verifier as a part of the Attestation Evidence.
-A Remote Attestation format to convey Attestation Evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), that contains a SUIT\_Report MUST also include an integrity measurement of the Manifest Processor & Report Generator.
+Remote attestation is done by including the SUIT\_Manifest\_Envelope along with the SUIT\_Report in Evidence to reconstruct the state of the device at boot time.
+Additionally, by including SUIT\_Report data as telemetry (i.e., debug/failure information) next to measurements in Evidence, both types of Evidence data can be notarized via verifiable data structure, such as an append-only log ({{Section 3 of I-D.ietf-scitt-architecture}}) using the same conceptual message.

+For the SUIT\_Report to be usable as Attestation Evidence, the environment that generated the SUIT\_Report also needs to be measured.
+Typically, this means that the software that executes the commands in the Manifest (the Manifest Processor) must be measured; similarly, the piece of software that assembles the measurements, taken by the Manifest Processor, into the SUIT\_Report (the Report Generator) must also be measured.
+Any bootloaders or operating systems that facilitate the running of the Manifest Processor or Report Generator also need to be measured in order to demonstrate the integrity of the measuring environment.

+Therefore, if a Remote Attestation format that conveys Attestation Evidence, such as an Entity Attestation Token (EAT, see {{-EAT}}), contains a SUIT\_Report, then it MUST also include an integrity measurement of the Manifest Processor, the Report Generator and any bootloader or OS environment that ran before or during the execution of both.

 When a Concise Reference Integrity Manifest (CoRIM, see {{-CoRIM}}) is delivered in a SUIT\_Manifest\_Envelope, this codifies the delivery of appraisal information to the Verifier: